The DSP-IV AT Series with AutoTune

-Two years ago, Zapco introduced the new DSP-Z8 IV signal processor.
+Some years ago, Zapco introduced the new DSP-Z8 IV signal processor.
 It was designed to bring true audiophile sound quality to an affordable DSP.
-And it did just that!
 The DSP-Z8 IV provided sound quality superior to units costing even twice as much.
 The DSP-Z8 IV has been a true giant killer.
 But, as we have always said, and always will say, “We believe we can still do better”.
-This year we present the Zapco DSP-Z8 IV II and the ADSP-Z8 IV-8 Amplifier.
-What’s new with the Series IV II?
-Just about everything, new form, new features, new control... even improved sound quality with a lower noise floor.
+We firstly presented the DSP-Z8 IV II, and this year we present the Zapco DSP-Z8 IV AT and the ADSP-Z8 IV-6AT Amplifier.
+What’s new with the Series IV AT?
+New features and new control.
+The sharp look matching the Black and Copper theme of the AP amplifiers is only the beginning.

 New features, new control... even improved sound quality.

-The Zapco DSP IV II Series
+The Zapco DSP IV Series

 The DSP IV AT series processors give you automatic Calibration for Equalization, Phase, and Signal Delay, when you add the optional calibrated tuning microphone.
 You can choose which function of functions you wish to have the system calibrate and you can choose which channels you wish to include in the calibration.
 In the Graph area you can see what the system is doing by looking at the Speaker curves and/or the Equalization curves, and you can turn the target curve on or off.
 Calibrating all channels for all functions can typically 5 to 10 minutes to do automatically what you might spend several hours doing.